viamrobotics/reid-object-tracking/README.md

 ## Getting started

+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/modular-resources/#configuration) and select the `viam:vision:re-id-object-tracker` model from the [`re-id-object-tracker` module](https://app.viam.com/module/re-id-object-tracker).
-This module implements the following methods of the [vision service API](https://docs.viam.com/services/vision/#api).
+This module implements the following methods of the [vision service API](https://docs.viam.com/services/vision/#api):

-GetDetections(): returns the bounding boxes with the unique id as label and the object detection confidence as confidence.
+- `GetDetections()`: returns the bounding boxes with the unique id as label and the object detection confidence as confidence.
+- `GetClassifications()`: returns the label `new_object_detected` for an image when a new object enters the scene.
+- `CaptureAllFromCamera()`: returns the next image and detections or classifications all together, given a camera name.

 GetClassifications(): an image will be classified with the label `new_object_detected` when a new object enters the scene.

-CaptureAllFromCamera()

 ## Installation
 *in progress*